Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 If we were to use a \"Flow Transmitter\" device to measure water flow, then by time-integration we could calculate the volume of water accumulated in the tank over time.
 Although it is theoretically possible to use a capacitive op-amp integrator circuit to derive a volume signal from a flow signal, mechanical and digital electronic \"integrator\" devices are more suitable for integration over long periods of time, and find frequent use in the water treatment and distribution industries.

 Just as there are symbolic techniques for differentiation, there are also symbolic techniques for integration, although they tend to be more complex and varied.
-Applying symbolic integration to a real-world problem like the acceleration of a car, though, is still contingent on the availability of an equation precisely describing the measured signal \-- often a difficult or impossible thing to derive from measured data.
+Applying symbolic integration to a real-world problem like the acceleration of a car, though, is still contingent on the availability of an equation precisely describing the measured signal --- often a difficult or impossible thing to derive from measured data.
 However, electronic integrator circuits perform this mathematical function continuously, in real time, and for _any_ input signal profile, thus providing a powerful tool for scientists and engineers.

 Having said this, there are caveats to the using calculus techniques to derive one type of measurement from another.
 Differentiation has the undesirable tendency of amplifying \"noise\" found in the measured variable, since the noise will typically appear as frequencies much higher than the measured variable, and high frequencies by their very nature possess high rates-of-change over time.

 To illustrate this problem, suppose we were deriving a measurement of car acceleration from the velocity signal obtained from a tachogenerator with worn brushes or commutator bars.
-Points of poor contact between brush and commutator will produce momentary \"dips\" in the tachogenerator\'s output voltage, and the differentiator circuit connected to it will interpret these dips as very rapid changes in velocity.
-For a car moving at constant speed \-- neither accelerating nor decelerating \-- the acceleration signal should be 0 volts, but \"noise\" in the velocity signal caused by a faulty tachogenerator will cause the differentiated (acceleration) signal to contain \"spikes,\" falsely indicating brief periods of high acceleration and deceleration:
+Points of poor contact between brush and commutator will produce momentary \"dips\" in the tachogenerator's output voltage, and the differentiator circuit connected to it will interpret these dips as very rapid changes in velocity.
+For a car moving at constant speed --- neither accelerating nor decelerating --- the acceleration signal should be 0 volts, but \"noise\" in the velocity signal caused by a faulty tachogenerator will cause the differentiated (acceleration) signal to contain \"spikes,\" falsely indicating brief periods of high acceleration and deceleration:

 ![](media/03359.png){ #fig:03359 width=75% }